 While development with Kiss does not require an IDE, most developers utilize an IDE (Integrated Development Environment).
 Kiss includes an effort to assist with IDE integration (such as an ant interface to our build system).

-See the files under the manual/IDE-Setup director for further information.
+See the files under the manual/IDE-Setup

 The back-end works differently in development and production environments.
-Although in both environments back-end and front-end changes take effect immediately, setup of the production environment copies all files into the production environment, whereas in a development environment the source and production code are split.
+Although in both environments back-end and front-end changes take effect immediately, the setup of the production environment copies all files into the production environment, whereas in a development environment the source and production code are split.
 In order to facilitate rapid and easy development, it is important that source files be used rather than the production copies during the development process.

 There are two different methods of running the back-end REST server as follows.

-Running of the IDE back-end requires the following:
+Running the IDE back-end requires the following:

-Typically, the IDE manages a tomcat instance and serves up the core back-end code serving the REST services.
+Typically, the IDE manages a Tomcat instance and serves up the core back-end code serving the REST services.
 That code detects that it is running under an IDE and re-routes all back-end application files back to the source directories.

-Once the back-end server is up, application files changed under the src/main/backend directory will take effect immediately.
+Once the back-end server is up, application files changed under the

-Utilizing the included Kiss build system (bld) the many steps required to install and configure tomcat and the IDE are unnecessary.
+Utilizing the included Kiss build system (bld), the many steps required to install and configure Tomcat and the IDE are unnecessary.
 The whole process (for the back-end portion) can be done as follows:

-Note: Remember that all commands that start with ./ would drop the ./ under Windows.
+Note: Remember that all commands that start with ./

 At this point, the back-end will be running.
-From within your IDE you can attach to the process at port 9000 to debug the back-end (including breakpoints, etc.)
+From within your IDE, you can attach to the process at port 9000 to debug the back-end (including breakpoints, etc.).

 Remember, however, that you won’t be able to use or debug the application until the front-end server is started too.